techgrounds/techgrounds-shamimkhaliq71/PRO_01_Cloud/Project_01/Projects_ assignment.md

 The following deliverables are expected in your GitHub repository at the end of this project:

-- A functional CDK / Bicep app of the MVP.
+- A functional Bicep app of the MVP.
 - Design Documentation.
 - Decision Documentation.
 - Time logs.